How galaxy properties vary with filament proximity in the SIMBA simulations: The cosmic web around massive halos

 Comparing between the galaxies 1 cMpc within/outside of filaments, we see that the broad trends are similar whether close to filaments or not.
 Hence the dominant environmental effect around massive halos is set by proximity to the halo.
 However, there are noticeable differences.
 For instance, central galaxies outside filaments remain close to the global sSFR well within halos, while those within 1 cMpc of a filament are suppressed in SFR.
 It appears that being in a filament may initially shield a galaxy from the environmental effects of shock-heated gas generated by the massive halo, but eventually ends up seeing an increased suppression in sSFR from being near a filament.
 Meanwhile, satellites show a modest but distinct effect, in that being near a filament causes a cessation of star formation at a slightly larger radius.

 We conclude that the location within the cosmic web has a non-negligible albeit sub-dominant effect on star formation in galaxies around massive halos.
-While in general star formation is increasingly suppressed closer to big halos, for central galaxies filaments provide some initial shielding against these effects farther away from halos.
-This may be due to the fact that the filaments have enhanced densities that can more rapidly cool the gas.
-For satellites near filaments, the effects around central galaxies extend slightly further out as compared to satellites not near filaments.
+While in general star formation is increasingly suppressed closer to big halos, \tb{ filaments appear to play a role too, suppressing star formation further in their vicinity.} For satellites near filaments, the effects around central galaxies extend slightly further out as compared to satellites not near filaments.
 These subtle environmental trends provide interesting directions for future work to both see if this is detectable in observations and to compare to other models.